laminate flooring fitting cost

 Before hiring a professional floor fitter, consider the following points:

-• Additional costs could include levelling the floor (potentially up to £20 per square metre*), trimming doors (approx. £50 for each door*) and damp-proof membrane.
+- Additional costs could include levelling the floor (potentially up to £20 per square metre*), trimming doors (approx. £50 for each door*) and a damp-proof membrane.

-• There will also be the potential cost of replacing or supplying skirting boards and/or adding beading.
-Scotia beading can cost around £5–£10* per length, depending on the material.
+- There will also be the potential cost of replacing or supplying skirting boards and/or adding beading.
+Depending on the material, Scotia beading can cost around £5–£10* per length.

 Laminate Flooring Fitting Costs

-*Prices are based on information obtained via Mybuilder.com.
-Average rates in the table below are based on data collated by ‘Which?‘ and include basic laminate and underlay materials, plus labour.
+Average rates in the table below are based on data collated by ‘Which?‘.
+Costs include standard laminate and underlay materials, plus labour.
 Prices do not include VAT and will vary depending on your location.

 Assuming you only need to have underlay and laminate slats fitted, the table below provides average costs based on standard room sizes.